 [RESPONSE => I add an Editor's Note that the terminology, use of the term MNO, will be reviewed, taking into account 28.530.]

+S5-223513d2 includes one change (as the current NOTE is inacurate.)

+The new note ' NOTE: It is acknowledged that 3GPP does not specify standard procedures' is reformulated as:

+NOTE: It is acknowledged that 3GPP does not specify procedural standards.

 4 Detailed proposal